 Cross-contamination takes place whenever there is contamination between clean and dirty water.
 Most home drainage systems have a backflow prevention system installed to prevent backflow problems.

-Other reasons may result in backflow within your plumbing system besides cross-contamination.
+Other than cross-contamination, other reasons may result in backflow within your plumbing system.
 Let’s take a look at a few.

 As mentioned above, most homes have appropriate backflow prevention devices installed in their plumbing system.
 Where these backflow devices are damaged, there is a possibility of cross-contamination.
 This is more likely if the prevention device is installed within the fixture, which is common with plumbing fixtures.

 Have you noticed a drop in water pressure?
-There is a set water pressure level that has to be maintained within the drain pipes.
+The drain pipes must maintain a set water pressure level.
 When this level drops, it heightens the chances of cross-contamination between clean and dirty water.
-Keeping the water pressure steady and regulated can prevent backflow problems from occurring.
+Keeping the water pressure steady and regulated can prevent backflow problems.
 Low water pressure can also result in back syphoning, where the water is almost vacuumed through the system.

 To avoid potential backflow problems, you must install prevention devices.
-These devices are not just optional; in residential properties with features like an irrigation system or large boilers, they are necessary.
+These devices are not just optional; they are necessary in residential properties with features like an irrigation system or large boilers.
 However, if you need one, it’s best to start by understanding what each type of backflow preventer does.
 The various types of backflow preventers are as follows:

 An air gap, a form of physical separation, is typically the space between the water outlet of different plumbing fixtures and the flood level.
-They are a simple and effective method to ensure the potable water supply remains uncontaminated by preventing back pressure.
+It is a simple and effective method of preventing back pressure to ensure the potable water supply remains uncontaminated.

 PVBs are commonly used in systems where back pressure is a risk, doing a great job of keeping contaminated water from affecting your clean water supply.

 A double-check valve assembly consists of two separate check valves placed in strategic locations within the drainage system.
-They are an excellent method to prevent both backflow and back siphonage, ensuring the water flows in the right direction.
+It is an excellent method of preventing backflow and back siphonage, ensuring the water flows in the right direction.

 An RPZ consists of two spring-loaded check valves, two shut-off valves, and three vertical test cocks.
 They are typically used in conditions where water pressure drops are frequent and in areas where there is no interruption in meter service, ensuring the water system functions properly.